-Five Quick Ways to Spruce up Your Resume so Hiring Managers Call YOU for an Interview
+How do You Make Your Resume so Good that Hiring Managers Call YOU for an Interview?

 When you submit your resume for a sales position, it’s actively competing against other applicants, deadlines, and distractions for attention.
 Ultimately, your resume needs to inspire the hiring manager to contact you.
 This means your resume has an enormous job to do in just a matter of seconds.